 Helps with Burnout

-The nursing profession is a very rewarding but also a very demanding career, which can leave many nurses feeling drained.
+The nursing profession is rewarding, but demanding, career that can leave many nurses feeling drained.
 Continuing education can be a constructive way to re-establish the passion for the nursing field.
-Nurses have the opportunity to choose continuing education topics that interest them to keep them curious and excited about nursing.
+Nurses can choose continuing education topics that interest them to keep them curious and excited about nursing.

 Advancement

-If a nurse is looking to advance your career in the field, continuing education shows extra dedication to your career.
-This is especially true if you complete additional continuing education that isn’t required of you.
-You may be able to take advantage of job promotions you wouldn’t otherwise be considered for because you will have the extra knowledge it takes to perform the job.
+If you’re looking to advance in the field, continuing education shows extra dedication to your career.
+This is especially true if you complete additional CE courses that aren’t required.
+You may be able to take advantage of job promotions you wouldn’t otherwise be considered for because you’ll have the extra knowledge it takes to perform the job.

 The Bottom Line

-In conclusion, nurse continuing education should be thought of as an extension of your formal nursing education to initially become licensed.
-“If you don’t use it, you will lose it” is a phrase I often heard from my nursing instructors when it comes to retaining nursing policies and best practices.
+Nurse continuing education should be thought of as an extension of your formal nursing education.
+“If you don’t use it, you will lose it” is a phrase I often heard from my nursing instructors in relation to retaining policies and best practices.

-It is important we strive to continue learning all throughout our nursing careers.
+We should strive to continue learning throughout our nursing careers.
 After reading this article, I hope you are better prepared for a continuing education audit and have a better understanding of why continuing education is important in nursing.

 Love what you read?